Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
-What if we propose a policy that includes safeguards for marginalized communities?"
+What if we propose a policy that includes safeguards for marginalized communities?
+I want to ensure that our advancements don't come at the expense of those who are already vulnerable."

 **Marcus**: "That could work.
-If we frame it as a way to enhance security while promoting equity, it might gain traction."
+If we frame it as a way to enhance security while promoting equity, it might gain traction.
+But we need to be careful not to dilute our message."

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+I fear that without proper safeguards, we could create a new class of disenfranchised individuals."

 **Marcus**: "And we need to protect our nation first.
-If we don't act decisively, we risk everything we've built."
+If we don't act decisively, we risk everything we've built.
+But I understand your concerns; we need to find a way to balance both."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains."